310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/minitalk/midori_1.md

 			</ul>
 			<div data-tab="1b-n">
             	{% bubble Midori %}
-              Ahh… There was nothing to do, so I practiced free throws…
+              Ahh… I had nothing to do, so I practiced free throws…

               'Cause there was a ball here… Mm?
 I'm enjoying my youth?
               {% endbubble %}